dykyi-roman/book-summary/ddd-in-php.md

 ## <a name="DTO"><h2>DTO</h2></a>

 DTO – object which nothing exist inside.
 No methods.
 No logics.
 Must do it only simple data type.
+One DTO for one Service becouse for Rest you need one data and for a UI you need orther.

 Usually DTO write for each services because adaptation him for other service will be difficult.
 For example data for needed to a REST and UI its not the same data.